Proven-Paradox/shaper-system/Handbook.md

 ### Endurance
 A chase is as much about endurance as it is about speed.
 You start every chase with an Endurance score equal to your [Hero Tier](#hero-tier) + Toughness + Heart.
 You can spend Endurance to use one of the actions described below, or preserve it in order to continue a long-distance chase.
-At the [Round End](#round-end) during a chase, everyone involved that moved that Round must make an Endure check.
+At the [Round End](#round-end) during a chase, everyone involved that moved that Round must make an [Endure](#endure) check.
 This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next Round.
 On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next Round.
-If your Endurance score goes negative, you lose that much HP every time you move a Square of your own volition.
+If your Endurance score goes negative, you lose that much HP every time you move a Square of your own volition during the chase.

 ### Actions During Chases
 There are a few things one can do that is specific to chase scenes to consider.

 #### Use Abilities
-All Abilities available to you outside of a chase scene are available during chases as well.
-In order to use a Melee range Ability, your Position must match your target’s.
-To use a Close range Ability, your Position must be within 1 of your target’s; for Medium, 2; for Long, 3.
-Abilities that did only damage previously still do so, but any Ability that affects movement can be used to get an upper hand during the chase.
+All Abilities available to you during combat are also available during chases.
+In order to use a Melee range Ability your Position must match your target’s.
+To use a Close range Ability, your Position must be within 1 of your target’s; for Medium, 3; for Long, 5; for Extreme, 8.

 #### Rush
 Rushing during a chase is a Major Action, and allows you to move three Positions at once.
 Doing this costs a point of Endurance.

 #### Recover
-Recovery is a Major Action, and you cannot use your Minor Action to do anything that causes you to move.
+Recover is a Major Action, and you cannot use your Minor Action to do anything that causes you to move on a the Turn you use it.
 This recovers one point of Endurance, up to a maximum of your [Hero Tier](#hero-tier) + Toughness + Heart.

 ------------
 # Chapter 11: Health, Injury, Death, and Recovery